 The Black Collection

 We invite you to indulge in a hyper limited collection of some of the rarest wines on the planet.
-Dry Farm Wines Black is our most prestigious membership, giving you access to three thrilling artisan wines every quarter – powerful, classic taste profiles worthy of a Michelin meal or some rest in a cellar.
+Dry Farm Wines Black is our most prestigious membership, giving you access to 3 bottles of our most coveted artisan wine every quarter – powerful, classic taste profiles worthy of a Michelin meal or some rest in a cellar.

 Couldn't load pickup availability